-“I believe my years in case management, having family members navigate through depressed and anxious feelings and thoughts, and doing my own trauma and grief work have helped me to join with individuals as we work to navigate their journey.”
+“I believe my various experiences in work and life have helped me to join with individuals as we work to navigate their journey.”

 What was your path to becoming a therapist?

-I think I've always known that I wanted to be a therapist; I've always felt a genuine interest in listening to people and have always been truly fascinated by human nature and the grit of our human spirit.
-The first 16 years of my career were spent working in various nonprofit agencies, providing and developing care management programs.
-In 2013, I felt pulled to realize my dream of becoming a therapist and returned to college to complete my MS in mental health counseling.
-I believe my years in case management, having family members navigate through depressed and anxious feelings and thoughts, and doing my own trauma and grief work have helped me to join with individuals as we work to navigate their journey.
+I've always known that I wanted to be a therapist; I am genuinely interested in listening to people and have always been truly fascinated by human nature and the grit of our human spirit.
+The first 16 years of my career were spent working in various nonprofit agencies, developing and implementing care management programs.
+In 2013, I felt pulled to realize my dream of becoming a therapist and completed my MS in mental health counseling.
+I believe my various experiences in work and life have helped me to join with individuals as we work to navigate their journey.

 What should someone know about working with you?

 I offer a brief consultation appointment to determine if we would be a good fit.
-If we schedule an intake session, I will send you consent and my practice paperwork through your secure client portal in my EHR system.
-I will review this paperwork prior to our first session so we can spend the first few sessions getting to know each other.
+Upon scheduling an intake session, I will send you a link to your secure client portal to review my practice forms so we can spend the first few sessions getting to know each other.
 I may occasionally suggest reading or activities for individuals to explore between sessions.
 I enjoy working with individuals who are curious and open to the process of therapy.